-March 29, Day 6: Flight to Palawan; Birding at St. Paul's National Park.
-This morning we will catch a flight to Puerto Princesa on the island of Palawan.
-Before setting off to St. Paul's National Park, we will go to some coastal mangrove areas for a good chance to see the Copper-throated Sunbird, Common Iora and perhaps a variety of shorebirds with a chance for the rare Chinese Egret.
-We may also opt to visit the Crocodile Farm that has become the go-to site for a chance to see the ultra-shy Palawan Peacock-Pheasant.
-After lunch we will proceed to Sabang and St Paul's National Park.
-The drive in for the last 20 miles is good for birds and we will take our time, arriving at Sabang in the late afternoon.
-We have a good chance to see the critically endangered Philippine Cockatoo in this area.
-Other species, not endemic, that are possible include Crested Serpent-Eagle, Changeable Hawk-Eagle, Rufous-bellied Eagle, Green Imperial-Pigeon, Chestnut-breasted Malkoha, Plaintive Cuckoo, Brown-backed Needletail, Great Slaty Woodpecker, Hooded Pitta, Fiery Minivet and Dark-throated Oriole.
-In the evening, if people wish, we will search for the Palawan Scops-Owl and the Palawan Frogmouth.
+March 6, Day 6: Flight to Palawan; Birding at St. Paul's National Park.
+This morning, we will catch a flight to Puerto Princesa on the island of Palawan.
+We will go to a coastal mangrove area where there is an excellent restaurant for lunch.
+It is a good site for the Copper-throated Sunbird, Common lora and a variety of smaller forest birds including some chance for Pale Spiderhunter.
+After lunch we will settle into our excellent hotel for a three-night stay.
+The hotel is located on the coast and nearby mangroves and mudflats provide habitat for Pink-necked Green-Pigeon, Stork-billed Kingfisher, a variety of shorebirds, the occasional Chinese Egret and we have a good chance to see the critically endangered Philippine Cockatoo in this area.
+Other species, not endemic, that are possible include Crested Serpent-Eagle, Changeable Hawk-Eagle, Rufous-bellied Eagle, Green Imperial-Pigeon, Chestnut-breasted Malkoha, Plaintive Cuckoo, Brown-backed Needletail, Great Slaty Woodpecker, Western Hooded Pitta, Fiery Minivet and Ventriloquial Oriole.
+In the evening, if people wish, we will search for Spotted Wood-Owl, Palawan Scops-Owl and the Palawan Frogmouth.